BertBril/gporter/README.md

 ## Intention
 Sascha bought GPORTER GP-102 device for geocaching.
 Sadly the included windows software does not allow to set POIs.
 So the device became pretty useless for geocaching.
 He wrote a simple command line application, that directly can set POIs and read them.
 So geocaching or google maps coordinates in decimal format can be taken.

+Bert just wanted to handle the POIs in his own processing pipeline, and decided to rework Sascha's initial program so he could understand it, and make a small change to the '-r' functionality.

 ## Compile